KarolinaSzymanska899/Dope/README.md

 Interaction Design Course Assignment

 A commercial website for a fictional company selling jackets.
-Their motto is: Push your limits.

-This Interaction Design Course Assignment is made with the use of HTML, CSS and JavaScript.
+The website is made with HTML, CSS and JavaScript.